Daily High to Daily Low: Is It Safe to Buy Horizon Acquisition Corporation (HZAC)?

 HZAC’s Market Performance

-HZAC stocks went down by 0.00% for the week, with a monthly jump of 0.50% and a quarterly performance of -0.10%.
-The volatility ratio for the week stands at 0.31% while the volatility levels for the past 30 days are set at 0.37% for Horizon Acquisition Corporation.
-The simple moving average for the period of the last 20 days is 0.16% for HZAC stocks with a simple moving average of -1.63% for the last 200 days.
+HZAC stocks went up by 0.10% for the week, with a monthly jump of 0.50% and a quarterly performance of 0.00%.
+The volatility ratio for the week stands at 0.21% while the volatility levels for the past 30 days are set at 0.34% for Horizon Acquisition Corporation.
+The simple moving average for the period of the last 20 days is 0.20% for HZAC stocks with a simple moving average of -1.36% for the last 200 days.

 Analysts’ Opinion of HZAC